-You can send mail to email@example.com.
-Mail from people who aren’t subscribed are moderated to prevent spam.
-You can subscribe by sending a mail to firstname.lastname@example.org.
+You can send mail to firstname.lastname@example.org.
+Mail from people who aren’t subscribed are moderated to prevent unsolicited messages.
+You can subscribe by sending a mail to email@example.com.
 The volume is very low, usually only announcements and perhaps a discussion every few months.
 There is also a, publicly accessible, archive.
-Please note, before posting any messages, that also non-members of the mailing list (and web search engines, web spiders, et cetera) can reach this archive, as well as that your messages might be retained in there indefinitely (possibly forever).
-We do try to make email addresses unrecognisable in the archive, though (but note names of people).
+Please note, before posting any messages, that non-members of the mailing list (as well as web search engines, web spiders, et cetera) can reach this archive as well, and that your messages might be retained in there indefinitely, possibly forever.
+We do however try to make email addresses (but not names of people) unrecognisable in the archive.

 You can mail firstname.lastname@example.org if you want to contact the organisation of enosig without your mail being posted on the mailing list.

 The channel provides a nice, friendly atmosphere, and there is usually a decent amount of people present in the channel.
 This also means that it usually does not take long for someone to reply to any questions you might ask or in case you simply drop by to greet people, even if you are a newcomer.
 Most messages on the channel are in Dutch, but English is understood by most readers as well, so do not hesitate to speak English.